7 tasks that digital entrepreneurs can outsource

 They next follow it up with funny yet memorable copy that helps the visitor understand their brand’s personality more and gently compels them to action -- who wouldn’t want to be at least 50% more awesome, after all?

-Alternatively, you can hire a copywriting pro who can craft high-converting promotional copy for your sales pages, landing pages, emails, and more.
+Alternatively, you can hire a copywriting pro to work out the details for your sales pages, landing pages, emails, and more.